Powerbomb: Multiple powerbomb

 Due to convenience of wording, this name can refer to a maneuver either performed by two persons on one, or one person on two; generally both opponents will be far smaller than the wrestler attempting the move.
 One opponent is placed on the attackers shoulders as per a standard powerbomb, then the other will be placed on the first opponents shoulders, facing in the same direction.
 This is normally performed by putting the first opponent's head between the seconds legs while they are sitting on the second or top turnbuckle.
 Finally, both opponents will be slammed to the mat.

 A variation this move is called triple powerbomb, and it is performed by three wrestlers.
 Two wrestlers lift an opponent with a belly-to-back hold and place the opponent's legs on the third partner's shoulders, who executes the powerbomb while the other two push the opponent from the carrying partner's shoulders.
 There is also an avalanche variation of this move performed from the middle rope.
 This was popularized by The Shield in WWE.

 Double underhook powerbomb

 Also known as a Tiger driver or Tiger bomb.
 The wrestler faces a bent over opponent, and hooks each of the opponent's arms behind the opponent's back.
 The wrestler then lifts the opponent in the air and flips them over, throwing them back down and driving the back and shoulders of the opponent to the ground.
 The wrestler may also fall to their knees as they slam the opponent down.
 A sitout version is commonly known as a Tiger Driver and was invented by Mitsuharu Misawa.
 Ahmed Johnson used the sitout version as well, calling it the Pearl River Plunge.
 Tyler Bate uses the move as his finishing maneuver, calling it the Tyler Driver '97 and Toni Storm calling it Storm Zero.

+Double underhook leg-hook sitout powerbomb

+The wrestler begins by standing behind the opponent.
+They then hook both of the opponent's arm with whichever one free arm behind and across their back, their hand grabbing the opponent's far wrist/arm/hand.
+The wrestler using their other hand to reach up, over, and across the upper back to the opponent's neck to turn them around and bend the forwards in front of them while keeping both their arms into an underhook under the same arm.
+The wrestler then bends forwards using their free hand to grab the opponent's leg at the knee pit to lift the up, flip them forwards, and fall into a seated position to slam them down.
+Cole Radrick, who originally innovated the move under the name Lil’ Sebastian’s Curse, uses it as a finisher.
+Konosuke Takeshita also uses the move as a finisher calling it the Cinnabomb.